 How to make sense of the Instagram Algorithm

+So, what is the Instagram algorithm?
 Instagram originally started off as a simple ‘reverse-chronological’ feed where you would see the most recent posts of the people you followed first.
 In March 2016 Instagram Switched to an Algorithm.
-The way Instagram works now, it uses an algorithm which figures out what content will interest you and this is the content you will see first
+Instagram now uses an algorithm which figures out what content will interest you and this is the content you will see first.

 Instagram mentions the following factors as influencing the algorithm:

 - “the likeliness you’ll be interested in the content,”

 The introduction of the algorithm means that content creators have to work a bit harder to get their work seen and to get engagement.
 It also means it’s necessary to have a bit more consideration about what, when and how to post.
 However, Instagram is a fast growing platform with it expected to top 1 Billion monthly users by Jan 2018, which allows a vast audience to tap into if you can get your strategy right.